manoj-sharma-wawa/openmicroservices.org/app/schema/actions/README.md

     "default": {
         "desc": "The default value if not provided by the user (**not** available for types `map` or `object`)" },
+    "variadic": {
+        "desc": "Whether the action accepts unspecified arguments.
+The default value for this is `false`" },
     "pattern": {
         "desc": "[Read more](#patterns) (for `type: string` only)" },